-To take any action necessary to ensure the effective and efficient management and operations of the Council and the effective development and implementation of the Council's key strategies and services.
+Human Resources Communications and resident engagement Policy and performance Customer services Information governance ICT Programme management To take any action necessary to ensure the effective and efficient management and operations of the Council and the effective development and implementation of the Council's key strategies and services.
 If following a Borough Election the Leader has not been elected as a councillor or, if re-elected, the political party of which they are a member does not have a majority on the Council, then until a Leader is appointed, the Head of Paid Service (in consultation with all Group Leaders) shall be authorised to take and implement any decision required for operational effectiveness of the Council but excepting any such responsibilities, duties and powers specifically reserved to any other person or body.
 To promote the importance of the ethical agenda and to sustain the highest standards of ethical behaviour on the part of the Council's officers in accordance with the Code of Conduct for Council Employees and to undertake any action necessary to ensure the effective development and implementation of the Council's Corporate Governance Framework.
 Approve minor and technical changes to the Council constitution in consultation with the Monitoring Officer.
 Following consultation with the Leader and Leader of the Opposition, to suspend the Monitoring Officer or officer designated as Chief Finance Officer in exceptional circumstances for up to ten days pending the Chief Officer's Employment Panel being convened to consider the suspension in accordance with Part 4.7 of the constitution.
 Following consultation with the Leader and Leader of the Opposition, to refer matters of discipline (as defined in the disciplinary procedure) in respect of the Monitoring Officer or officer designated as Chief Finance Officer to the relevant member panel.

-Executive Director - Finance and Commercial
+Executive Director: Finance and Commercial Functions in relation to:

-Finance

-Audit, risk and anti-fraud

-Revenue and benefits

-Procurement and commercial services

-Following consultation with the Leader and Leader of the Opposition and the Monitoring Officer, to suspend the officer designated as Head of Paid Service in exceptional circumstances for up to ten days pending the Chief Officer's Employment Panel being convened to consider the suspension in accordance with Part 4.7 of the constitution.
+Financial strategy and management Internal audit, risk and insurance and anti-fraud Revenue and benefits Procurement and commercial services Following consultation with the Leader and Leader of the Opposition and the Monitoring Officer, to suspend the officer designated as Head of Paid Service in exceptional circumstances for up to ten days pending the Chief Officer's Employment Panel being convened to consider the suspension in accordance with Part 4.7 of the constitution.
 Following consultation with the Leader and Leader of the Opposition, to refer matters of discipline (as defined in the disciplinary procedure) in respect of the officer designated as Head of Paid Service to the relevant member panel.
+Executive Director: Regeneration, Housing and Environment Functions in relation to: